Kidi 'deserves' 3Music Awards Artiste of the Year - D Black says as show delays for hours

 The rapper said this after a fan of his claimed on Twitter that he had "no competitor" in that category.

-Kidi 'deserves' 3Music's Artiste of the Year award - D Black says as show delays for hours
+Kidi 'deserves' 3Music Awards Artiste of the Year - D Black says as show delays for hours

 D Black says Kidi deserves to win the Artiste of the Year Award at this year’s 3Music Awards.